-Compared to a fireball spell, wild shape, or even +2 to Con, dark vision is a pretty ho-hum Dungeons and Dragons ability.
+Compared to a fireball spell or wild shape, dark vision is a pretty ho-hum Dungeons and Dragons ability.
 Only the lowly 10′ pole might be less interesting than an ability to see in the dark.

 But dark vision is one of my favorite D&D character attributes.

 I’m writing this in the summer sunshine, but one thing a Minnesotan knows in their bones is that winter is coming.
 Although the weather is perfect now, a change in season comes soon enough.

 Darkness will fall here.
 The sun will rise late and set early, meaning everything we do is likely to be happening in low light conditions.
 And when you are living life out in the dark, bundled for warmth, trudging through piled up snow, you know very well what might happpen.

 Pedestrian-drone accidents remain at a historically high level.
 I read it on Facebook.

 Which wasn’t at all where I was going with article, but I had to wedge in a ham-fisted joke because I’m incapable of being earnest without at first trying to deflect or at least cut the tension with a little goof.